sabrinabutton/sabrinabutton/README.md

 ### Hi there, I'm Sabrina!🌌

-I'm a highschool student at A. Y. Jackson Secondary School.
-Currently doing a super-cool internship at Ciena programming a controller for a test chamber using an Arduino! ☄️
+I'm currently a highschool student based in Ottawa, Ontario.
+I have ~professional~ experience in automation & controller systems. ☄️

 I'm always interested in side projects, so if you need help on anything or even just need a teammate feel free to reach out to me! 😺